A Geometric Theory for Hypergraph Matching: Packing Tetrahedra

-The most difficult part of the proof is the analysis of divisibility barriers, which involve Tur\'an-type problems for $K^3_4$ (fortunately we can solve these ones, unlike Tur\'an's famous conjecture!)
-If we do not have a perfect matching in $J_4(G)_4$, then having shown that space barriers are impossible, we conclude from Theorem~\ref{newmain} that there must be a divisibility barrier.
-Over the second and third subsections we will show that all but one of the potential divisibility barriers are impossible, and that the possible divisibility barrier implies a stability result, that $G$ is structurally close to the construction described in Proposition~\ref{tetrahedrapackextrex}.
-This sets up an application of the stability method: either $G$ is not structurally close to the construction, in which case Theorem~\ref{newmain} gives a perfect matching, or $G$ is structurally close to the construction, in which case we give a separate argument exploiting the structure to see that again we have a perfect matching.
+We then proceed to the most difficult part of the proof, namely the analysis of divisibility barriers, for which we must consider Tur\'an-type problems for $K^3_4$ (fortunately we can solve these ones, unlike Tur\'an's famous conjecture!)
+If we do not have a perfect matching in $J_4$, then having shown that space barriers are impossible, we conclude from Theorem~\ref{newmain} that there must be a divisibility barrier.
+In Section~\ref{tetratwoparts} we consider divisibility barriers with two parts, and then in Section~\ref{tetramoreparts} we consider divisibility barriers with more than two parts.
+Taken together, in these sections we show that all but one of the potential divisibility barriers are impossible, and furthermore that the possible divisibility barrier implies a stability result, that $G$ is structurally close to the construction described in Proposition~\ref{tetrahedrapackextrex}.
+This sets up an application of the stability method in Section~\ref{tetraproof}: either $G$ is not structurally close to the construction, in which case Theorem~\ref{newmain} gives a perfect matching in $J_4$, or $G$ is structurally close to the construction, in which case we give a separate argument exploiting this structure to see that again we have a perfect matching in $J_4$, that is, a perfect tetrahedron packing in~$G$.

-\subsection{Packing to within a constant.}
+\section{Packing to within a constant.}

 As a prelude to our result on perfect tetrahedron packings, we prove the following result that demonstrates that there is a different threshold for packing to within a constant; the ingredients of its proof will also be used for the main result.